New Blood Sciences Laboratory

 Investment in People

-This is in addition to the current careers structure from Basic grade Medical scientists through to Specialist Medical scientist in each department.
+This is in addition to the current careers structure from Basic grade Medical scientists through to Chief Medical scientist in each department.
 The role of the Laboratory aid is highly valued in the laboratory with opportunities for laboratory aides to assist scientists in each department.
 This is an exciting opportunity for anyone interested in Medical science to be part of the future of Healthcare in Kerry and to develop their career in a modern laboratory environment.

 Currently posts are being advertised in all departments, and prospective candidates are asked to log on to the Careers Page for further details about the roles and the development of the new Blood Sciences Laboratory at UHK.